 John Parton seems to have been an enlightened employer.
 He treated his staff considerately and was one of the earliest supporters of the ‘Early Closing and Saturday Half-Holiday Movement’.
 His shop sold every conceivable item of haberdashery:- fan-spread knitting patterns, twisted skeins of pure wool, each in their own pigeon-hole - grey for socks, brown or grey for pullovers.
 Corsetry would have been discreetly stored, tissue-wrapped, in long flat boxes under the counter or in an adjoining room.
 The drapery stock was extensive and completely reliable.
 With Parton & Son nothing was ever ‘out of stock’.
 Its clients demanded nothing less.
 Butter muslin was kept for the curd-cheese makers, for jelly bags and for the making of those beaded covers which kept flies from milk jugs in summer.
 Unbleached sheets were popular.
 There would also have been a small range of patterned net, to protect parlour windows from the prying eyes of the curious.
 The shop’s chief stock in trade, however, would have been cloth.
 When an order was placed, an assistant would have unrolled the bolt, thumping it over and over on the table, until he had released sufficient to be able to measure it with his brass-tipped yardstick.

 John Parton died about 1886.
 The business then devolved upon his second son, Charles, who continues to feature for it in the directories into the 1890s.
 By 1896 the business had gone.
 It was replaced by Rowley & Cook, ladies’ outfitters.
 When the present building was completed in 1912 No.41 passed into use with the firm of C. Vandyk Ltd., photographers.
-Was the proprietor of this enterprise really called Vandyk, or did he simply wish to benefit from the artistic associations of the Hotel Rubens next door?
-Both Peter Paul Rubens and Sir Anthony Van Dyck found favour in their time at the British Court.
-C. Vandyk Ltd. continued here until the early 1950s, although during its tenure some part of the building was occupied at first floor level by the ballroom of the Hotel Rubens, a focus for debutante dances and court balls most weeks during the Season.
+Carl Vandyk was a famous photographer, creating portraits of British and foreign royalty, of the rich and famous, and the nobility of the world.
+His work is now held in the National Portrait Gallery.
+It is believed that the Rubens was named after the celebrated Belgian artist, Peter Paul Rubens.
+It is thought that Carl, because of the association between his name and that of the artist Anthony Vandyck, simply chose the names of the Baroque artists of that period, Reubens, Rembrandt and Vandyke, for the three London Hotels he founded.
+Vandyk Ltd. continued to operate here until the early 1950s, although during its tenure some part of the building was occupied at first floor level by the ballroom of the Hotel Rubens, a focus for debutante dances and court balls most weeks during the Season.
 By 1953 some part was occupied as offices by the Federation of British Industries.

-It continued in office use until acquired about 1998 by Red Carnation Hotels, the new owners of the Rubens, who converted it into the Hotel 41.
+It continued in office use until acquired about 1998 by Red Carnation Hotels.